How to Make Money Writing: A Beginner’s Guide to Taking Your Words to the Bank

 If you're looking for a decent full time writing income you are not going to find it in content mills.
 However, if you only want a few extra bucks a month or need some income now, they can be a great way to get started.

 Copywriting is a skill that is always going to be in demand.
 If you can write to sell, your words are valuable.
-That’s true whether it’s for yourself or for a client.
-Copywriting can refer to snappy little product descriptions that encourage web surfers to click or long-form sales letters looking to sell a large four figure course.
+That's true whether it's for yourself or for a client.
+Copywriting can refer to snappy little product descriptions that encourage web surfers to click or long-form sales letters looking to sell a large four figure course (and now you can even leverage AI with product description generator tools to speed up the process).

 Copywriting is an excellent skill every writer who wants to make serious money writing should pursue.
 Not only will the demand always be there but it also goes hand-in-hand with skills every writer should hone to improve their earnings: pitching, selling, marketing, and self-promotion.